EventStorming

 Given the audience’s enthusiastic response to the experiment, Alberto wrote the first blog post about the format.

 That was the beginning of a rollercoaster.
 A small community of practitioners was born, and experiments and variations flourished.
-This led to many conference talks, starting to write a book, and using EventStorming in many different business domains worldwide.
+This led to many conference talks, the start of a book, and the adoption of EventStorming in several business domains worldwide.

-Though the original idea was born with a Domain-Driven Design mindset, the collaborative storytelling format based on orange events proved very versatile, supporting discovery and design-oriented workshops.
+The original idea was born with a Domain-Driven Design mindset.
+But the collaborative storytelling format based on orange events has proven very versatile over the years.
+Variations in the format performed very well in discovery and design-oriented workshops.

 Key principles

 The most effective conversations happen when modelling tools support people.
-However, traditional modelling tools like flipcharts and whiteboards constrain the space available and the number of items to discuss.
-A standard recommendation is to avoid drawing more than seven items on a diagram.
+However, traditional modelling tools like flipcharts and whiteboards constrain the space available and the number of items that can be discussed.
+A standard recommendation is to limit the number of items drawn on a diagram to seven or fewer.
 But this approach only works if your problem is small enough to fit in.

 How do we solve big, rotten problems?
-How do we handle issues that result from dozens of interconnected factors?
+How do we address issues that arise from dozens of interconnected factors?

 As David Sibbet put it in his book Visual Meetings: